Damaged Merchandise is a book about hope and dreams. Even those lost in an alcoholic or drug induce haze,

 From PublishAmerica Executive Director, Miranda Prather, said that Harm's book "is a well written and crafted work of

-Tom Osborne, US Congressman and former University of Nebraska football coach wrote, "Your book sounds quite
+Tom Osborne, US Congressman from Nebraska and their former football coach wrote, "Your book sounds quite interesting.
+I

 poems and stories of an alcoholic addict

 Damaged Merchandise is available as an audio-book and is now being sold on iTunes, Amazon, and many other on-line sites.

 Click here to see the new cover and how to order yours today.
 Below is a short video about this audio book.